New and old, the non-Carnegie libraries of these two states now have their own new page.

 Replacement for the Carnegie building.

 Replaced the Carnegie building in 1963.
-Currently (2011) the Library is seeking funding for a renovation/ expansion.
+In 2013, the Library is still seeking funding for a renovation/ expansion.

 (L) Tribune Graphic Arts card, mailed in 1967.